fnv234/61040-backend/design/concepts/PlaceDirectory/implementation.md

   }

   /**
+   * create_place(name: String, address: String, coords: (Float, Float), styles: set String, priceRange: String, hours: String?): PlaceId
+   *
+   * **requires** name and address are non-empty
-   * Adds a new place with the given attributes to the set of Places.
+   * **effects** adds new Place with placeId and all given attributes to the set of Places *
    * @param name The name of the place.
    * @param address The address of the place.
    * @param coords The geographical coordinates of the place [longitude, latitude].
    * @param styles The set of preparation styles offered by the place.
    * @param priceRange The price range of the place.
    * @param hours The operating hours of the place (optional).
+   * @param photos The set of photo URLs for the place (optional).
-   * @returns The unique identifier of the newly created place, or an error object.
+   * @returns A dictionary with the unique identifier of the newly created place, or an error object.
    */
   async create_place({
     name,